So, you want to work in Norway…..

 Number five: Documentation which shows you have somewhere to live.

 My boyfriend wrote a letter similar to the medical insurance one saying that I would be staying with him and the address.
-He was going to be there before me, but we also included a copy of his Hungarian passport and residence card proving that he was allowed to be there for longer than ninety days.
+He was going to be there before me, but we also included a copy of his Hungarian passport and residence card proving that he was an EU citizen and allowed to be there for longer than ninety days.
 This can be as simple as a hotel booking or an email from someone you know there saying you will be staying with them.

 Number six: Information of your intentions of staying in Norway.